 by John D. Mays

 There are times when conventional wisdom should be heeded.
-However, when it comes to sequencing science courses in an upper school program, conventional wisdom is likely to produce a program that either fails to serve the needs of many students or fails to take advantage of the ways science courses can build on one another.
+However, when it comes to sequencing science courses in a high school program, conventional wisdom has produced a standard that fails to serve the needs of many students and fails to take advantage of the ways science courses can build on one another.
 In this paper, we present and justify a proven programming sequence that serves both grade-level and accelerated segments of your student population and leverages topic sequencing to maximum advantage.

 Putting Physics First